Heat Waves: A Global Sweat - 1A

 What’s causing this heat?
 And what can we do to stay safe in scorching temperatures?

-Produced by Stef Collet.
+Produced by Stef Collett.

 Trump has put more federal appeals court judges on the bench than Presidents Obama and George W. Bush combined.